table of contents

 Possible health benefits of the keto diet include:

-- Weight loss: Research suggests following a ketogenic diet may help people lose weight quickly and sustainably (Masood, 2021).
+- Weight management: Research suggests following a ketogenic diet may help people lose weight quickly and sustainably (Masood, 2021).
+However, if weight loss is not one of your goals, it’s also possible to maintain your current weight on the keto diet—as long as you’re eating enough calories to maintain your current weight.

 - Better blood sugar control: The keto diet may help people with type 2 diabetes reduce their hemoglobin A1C (a marker of how well their blood glucose is controlled over time) and keep their blood sugar levels more stable (Batch, 2020).